Part I: A Tale of Gratis Woe

 Even it being the location of the market’s ‘food court’ did little to encourage them.

-I got to know the owners quite well; stuck out of the way as they were, they had little more to do beyond make small talk with the stall holders as we were pretty much their only trade.
+The owners were a lovely married couple from ‘upt North’ (Sheffield, I think), who in desperation had decided to sink all their recession-related redundancy money into the van.
+Stuck out of the way as they were, they had little to do beyond make small talk with the stall holders as we were pretty much their only trade.

 In being mobile, part of the plan was to take it such places paved with gold as London.

 The more I learned, the more my chewing slowed; once easy swallows fast becoming slow knotted gulps.

 At the news they both had a quick stand-up wash-down at the van’s sink before cracking on every morning, runny eggs fast became the last thing I was in the mood for.

-More in Songs Mr. T. Taught Me
+Next, Part II: Songs Mr. T. Taught Me